Technical terms of MNR varistors

 Limiting voltage represents varistors’ absorbency of lightning surge.
 It is a characteristic necessary for designs protecting voltages higher than the limiting voltage from entry into circuits even though lightning surge enters it.

-Specification values for the maximum limiting voltage in Fig. 1 are the upper limit of varistor terminal voltages including temperature characteristics and element variation at currents larger than the current to be measured of varistor voltages.
+Specification values for the maximum limiting voltage in Fig. 1 are the upper limit of varistor terminal voltages including temperature characteristics and element variation

 Where the same varistor materials are used, limiting voltages are nearly proportional to varistor voltages and the larger the element diameter, the lower limiting voltage.